orchidsoftware/orchid.software/docs/en/hig/navigation.md

 ---

+## Navigation

+TODO:

+1. Talk about the vertical menu
+2. Give an example about not putting too many items in there.

 ## Command Bar

 Command Bar is a horizontal button bar with hierarchical drop-down menus.
 Menu items can either trigger an action or open a dropdown menu.